MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/collaborate-communicate-with-yammer.md

  If your organization is set up to work with [!INCLUDE[pn_yammer](../includes/pn-yammer.md)], you’ll see posts on your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] dashboard when colleagues update customer info and you can comment on their posts—asking questions, offering congratulations, and so on.

-To set up Yammer to work with Dynamics 365 for Customer Engagement apps, see [Connect Dynamics 365 for Customer Engagement apps to Yammer](../admin/connect-yammer.md).
+To set up Yammer to work with Dynamics 365 for Customer Engagement appsapps, see [Connect Dynamics 365 for Customer Engagement appsapps to Yammer](../admin/connect-yammer.md).

 > [!IMPORTANT]
 >  Before you can use [!INCLUDE[pn_yammer](../includes/pn-yammer.md)] within [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)], your organization needs to buy [!INCLUDE[pn_yammer](../includes/pn-yammer.md)] enterprise licenses.